 - Be aware when driving.
-Make sure you know where other cars and trucks are in conjunction with you.
+Make sure you know where other cars and trucks are in conjunction with has gathered and reviewed the data and announced that State Route 19 as the you.

 - Know your vehicle.
 Each car and truck have specific safety features for each model.
 Know what they are and know how to use them to protect you and your passengers.

 - Recognize the dangers of impaired driving.
 One of the most prevalent constants in accidents involving death is a drunk or drugged driver.
 Be aware of your surroundings and recognize someone who shouldn’t be behind the wheel and steer clear.